aztfmods/terraform-azurerm-vnet/README.md

 This terraform module simplifies the process of creating and managing virtual network resources on azure with configurable options for network topology, subnets, security groups, and more to ensure a secure and efficient environment for resource communication in the cloud.

+## Goals

+The main objective is to create a more logic data structure, achieved by combining and grouping related resources together in a complex object.

+The structure of the module promotes reusability.
+It's intended to be a repeatable component, simplifying the process of building diverse workloads and platform accelerators consistently.

 ## Features

 - network security group on each subnet with multiple rules